An Explosion In Visitors Is Threatening The Very Things National Parks Try To Protect

 "I think [it] would be better to have a reservation and know that you were going to be able to get in rather than getting here and not being able to get in at all," Hill says.

-A reservation system was proposed here a few years back but then it was scrapped due to controversy that it might limit public access and hurt local tourist businesses.
+A reservation system was proposed a few years back, but then it was scrapped due to controversy that it might limit public access and hurt local tourist businesses.

 Richman says the current daily closures were never meant to be a long-term solution.